AdobeDocs/experience-manager-learn.en/help/spa-angular-tutorial/navigation-routing.md

     `aem-page` includes the [AEMPageComponent](https://www.npmjs.com/package/@adobe/cq-angular-editable-components#aempagecomponent.md).
 The variables `path`, `items`, and `itemsOrder` are passed to the `AEMPageComponent`.
 The `AemPageComponent`, provided via the SPA Editor JavaScript SDK's will then iterate over this data and dynamically instantiate Angular components based on the JSON data as seen in the [Map Components tutorial](./map-components.md).

-    The `PageComponent` is really just a proxy for the `AEMPageComponent` and it is the `AEMPageComponent` that does the majority of the heavy lifting to correctly map the JSON Model to the Angular components.
+    The `PageComponent` is really just a proxy for the `AEMPageComponent` and it is the `AEMPageComponent` that does the majority of the heavy lifting to correctly map the JSON model to the Angular components.

 ## Inspect the SPA routing in AEM